-The children arrive in Junik to begin their journey across the mountains
+The children prepare for the journey across the mountains

 Four year old Marigona says goodbye to her Grandmother